How Childhood Wounds Affect Our Relationship with Our Partner

 Otherwise, your relationships will not survive them.

-David Lechnyr, LCSW is a Licensed Clinical Social Worker and Certified Gottman Therapist (#436), one of 14 in Oregon and 12 in Arizona, and in the process to become a Gottman Level 1 Trainer authorized to train other clinicians in Gottman Method Couples Therapy.
-In practice since 2007, he provides structured, skills-based couples therapy via telehealth in Oregon and Arizona and relationship coaching worldwide, integrating the Gottman Method, Cognitive Behavioral Therapy, and Internal Family Systems.
+David Lechnyr, LCSW, is a Licensed Clinical Social Worker and Certified Gottman Therapist (#436).
+The Gottman Institute has awarded the Certified Gottman Therapist credential to 621 clinicians worldwide; he is one of roughly a dozen listed on the Gottman Referral Network in each of Oregon and Arizona.
+He provides structured, skills-based couples therapy via telehealth in Oregon and Arizona, based in Portland, and relationship coaching worldwide, integrating the Gottman Method, Emotionally Focused Therapy (EFT), and Cognitive Behavioral Couples Therapy (CBCT).
 He works with couples navigating recurring conflict, emotional disconnection, communication breakdown, and relationship ambivalence.
-He is the author of Personality Patterns in Couples Therapy, a clinician-audience framework for recognizing relational patterns in couples work, and How to Screw Up Your Relationship in Ten Easy Steps, a field guide for couples on the patterns that quietly erode connection.
-Learn more at therapydave.com.
+He is the author of Personality Patterns in Couples Therapy, a framework for clinicians on recognizing relational patterns in couples work, and How to Screw Up Your Relationship in Ten Easy Steps, a field guide for couples on the patterns that quietly erode connection.
+New clients begin with an initial consultation.